ngs-mstb/micgent/README.md

 NGS-MSTB restricts the allowed files paths to be relative to the `/seqstore` root as a security precaution in order to prevent the Web users from accessing arbitrary paths inside the running container.
-The built-in example FASTQ files are located under `seqstore/test_data` so that they would not clash with your own files bind-mounted under `seqstore/data`.
+The built-in example FASTQ files in the container are located under `/seqstore/test_data` so that they would not clash with your own files bind-mounted under `/seqstore/data`.

 #### FASTA reference files